 - a.
-One for each region and institution with an Appointing Authority - b.
-One for each institution by Appointing Authority - c.
-One for Juvenile Rehabilitation Community and Parole - d.
-One for Licensing - e.
-One for Provider Supports
+One for each region of child welfare field operations - b.
+One for each JR institution. - c.
+One for the Eastern Regions (Regions 1 and 2) of Juvenile Rehabilitation Community Facilities, Reentry and Parole. - d.
+One for the Western regions (Regions 3, 4, 5, and 6) of Juvenile Rehabilitation community Facilities, Reentry and Parole.

-One (1) at each institution and by Appointing Authority in each region, one (1) Regional Business Services in each region, one (1) Consolidated Institutional Business Services (CIBS), and one (1) Consolidated Maintenance Operations (CMO).
-For CMO and CIBS only, if requested by the Union, up to three (3) additional employee representatives will be allowed to attend local level UMCC meetings.
+One (1) at each institution and by Appointing Authority in each region, one (1) Regional Business Services in each region, one (1) at each Competency Restoration Program facility (Maple Lane and fort Steilacoom), one (1) at each behavioral health civil center (Maple Lane and Brockmann Campus), one (1) Consolidated Business Services (CBS), and one (1) Maintenance and Operations Division (MOD).
+For MOD and CBS only, if requested by the Union, up to three (3) additional employee representatives will be allowed to attend local level UMCC meetings.